-7. Mobile Phones and other electrical devices
+8. Mobile Phones and other electrical devices

 Students are allowed to bring mobile phones into the school, provided that they are switched off at the school gates on entering school and not switched back on until students leave the school grounds at the end of the school day.
 During the school day they should remain hidden from view, in the bottom of a school bag or coat pocket.
-Identical restrictions apply to all other electrical devices; smart watches, ear buds or wireless earphones, music players, etc. Students in Consequences or Internal Suspension will be expected to hand in their electronic devices on arrival.
+Identical restrictions apply to all other electrical devices; smart watches, music players, etc. Students in Consequences or Internal Suspension will be expected to hand in their electronic devices on arrival.
 They will be returned to the student at the end of the day.

 Should students not adhere to these rules, the item will be confiscated and placed in a secure place until a responsible adult can collect it.
 On collection, a letter will be issued to the adult and asking them to take steps to encourage compliance with the rule in the future.
-For a first offence, the student may collect it themselves at the end of the school day.
 Any mobile phones still held at the end of each half term will be returned to the individual concerned.

-8. Reset Intervention
+9. Reset Intervention